Multi-Tenancy in ASP.NET (SaaS Architecture) Application

 Domain

 The IMustHaveTenant interface contains one field, TenantId.
-Any table that implements this interface will have tenant isolated data.
+Any table that implements this interface will have tenant-isolated data.
 TenantBaseEntity and AuditableEntity are common base classes that implement IMustHaveTenant.

 Current Tenant User Service

 CurrentTenantUserService is a scoped service that will ‘always’ contain a value for tenant ID.
 It is triggered on every request in middleware, TenantResolver.
 TenantResolver will look for the tenant ID as a claim in the JWT token, or as a request header in an unauthenticated request, like login.
+In a single-tenant setup, this service is called the CurrentUserService and only contains a value for the current user ID.

 DB Contexts